Fede’s Guide to a Healthier Life

 Sustained stress raises cortisol.
 Elevated cortisol over time suppresses the immune system, impairs memory, and accelerates cardiovascular disease.
 The body interprets prolonged stress as ongoing threat and responds accordingly, indefinitely, if the signal keeps coming.

-There are three routes out: remove the source when you can, calm the body directly, or change your interpretation of the situation.
+There are three ways out: remove the source when you can, calm the body directly, or change how you are reading the situation.
 Exercise, sleep, sauna, and breathwork calm the body.
-Therapy changes interpretation.
+Therapy can help with the interpretation part.
 The mistake is treating stress as something noble to endure instead of something to solve.

 The specific problem to interrupt is rumination.
 Most of the damage doesn’t come from the event itself but from replaying it.
 What breaks the loop: intense physical exercise, deep absorption in something difficult, or writing to understand rather than just vent.
 If the loop persists, CBT is one of the fastest and most effective tools available.